Summary-Source Proposition-level Alignment: Task, Datasets and Supervised Baseline: Dev and Test Alignment Datasets

 \subsection{Annotation}

-The \infounit~alignment annotation process is divided into three crowdsourced tasks, as described below.
-The tasks were executed on Amazon Mechanical Turk.\footnote{\url{https://www.mturk.com/}} We required workers with $>98\%$ approval rate, $>500$ approved tasks, and from native English speaking countries.
-The total cost for these crowdsource tasks is \$3,163.
+Our annotation process relied mostly on crowdsourcing, while involving limited expert effort to obtain high quality dev and test sets.
+The crowdsourcing process was divided into three tasks, conducted on Amazon Mechanical Turk with total cost of \$3,163.
+We required workers from native English speaking countries, with $>98\%$ approval rate and $>500$ approved tasks.

-\paragraph{\underline{Task 1:} Information Unit Extraction} In this task, all \infounit s in a reference summary should be extracted.
-Each reference summary sentence is presented to 5 crowd workers, asking them to mark (possibly as non-continuous spans) all the \infounit s in the sentence.
-To curtail fraudulent annotation, the workers are required to cover the full extent of the sentence.
-We then automatically select one annotation (from the 5 available) with the following heuristic.
-First identify common annotations, which almost perfectly overlap in their spans (up to a couple characters difference).
-If all five annotations are different, select the annotation that splits the sentence to the most \infounit s (this usually indicated more careful annotation).
-Otherwise, take the most common annotation.
-If there is a tie, choose one of the tied annotations at random.

-We manually evaluated the crowdsourced \infounit s and found that $85\%$ of the annotated ones were valid, matching the expert annotation, with almost perfect coverage (thanks to the interface requirement for fully covering the sentence).
-We also leveraged this manual judgment to tune an automatic measure for determining \infounit~equivalence in downstream assessments (explained thoroughly in \sect \ref{subsec_eval}), measured by character-level Jaccard similarity (i.e. span intersection over union).
-We found that a similarity threshold of $0.25$ closely approximates the manual judgement.
-From the 21 reference summaries that were selected for the annotation process, we collected 203 dev and 238 test \infounit s.

-\paragraph{\underline{Task 2:} Non-Alignment Filtering} Possessing \infounit s from the reference summaries, we now wish to filter out as many easily-detectable non-aligning source document sentences as possible.
-This scales down the number of source sentences passed on to crowd workers for alignment annotation.
-Additionally, it increases annotation reliability by reducing the proportion of non-alignments, thus reducing annotator bias towards a negative response.
+To estimate the recall of the crowdsourced annotations in each task, we tested them, as reported below, against meticulous expert annotation of 6 topics, conducted by one of the authors (using the DUCView annotation tool \citep{sigelman2006ducview}).
+Further, to assure alignment precision, all obtained crowdsourced alignments were filtered or corrected by one of the authors, thus ensuring expert-level precision for our dataset.

+To evaluate one alignment against another (such as crowdsourced against expert), we first need to determine whether a span identified in one alignment should be considered as matching a span in the other.
+Since determining exact proposition boundaries may be somewhat subjective, we follow an ``intersection over union" soft matching approach, often used in similar cases (e.g. \cite{roit-etal-2020-controlled}).
+In our case, we apply Jaccard similarity, measuring intersection-over-union between the two spans' character-level position indices with respect to the beginning of their sentence.
+For two span annotations $span_{A}, span_{B}$ in sentence $sent$, the corresponding character position indices sets are: $A=\{i \mid sent[i] \in span_{A}\}$, $B=\{i \mid sent[i] \in span_{B}\}$, respectively.
+The Jaccard score is then defined as:

+As explained below, we tuned a threshold $t$ for the Jaccard similarity, above which two spans are considered as matching.

+Next we describe the three tasks of our annotation pipeline.
+The full process is illustrated in Figure \ref{fig_annotation_process}, and full annotation guidelines can be found in Appendix \ref{sec_croud_guidelines}.